Naoru347/TeachingPortfolio/Preparation/StudyGuides/python_fundamentals.md

 ## Sets: Managing Unique Collections

 **Sets** enforce *uniqueness* in collections, making them ideal for removing duplicates or performing mathematical set operations.
 Think of sets like exclusive clubs where each member can only appear once.
-Let's explore their practical applications:
+Below, are some of these ideas practical applications:

 ```python
 # Creating sets of students in different classes